bcraig2612/WPX-13_Simple_Redux_Setup/README.md

 import ReactDOM from 'react-dom';
 import './index.css';
 import App from './App';
-import {Provider} from 'react-redux';
+// Import the provider and store you created import {Provider} from 'react-redux';
 import store from './ducks/store';

-const render = () => {
+// Wrap App with Provider and send it a store prop const render = () => {
   ReactDOM.render(
     <Provider store={store}>